Impact of disorder on dynamics and ordering in the honeycomb lattice iridate Na$_2$IrO$_3$

-The presence of a small population of minority Ir spins located at the Na sites may also offer an explanation for the gapless excitations we observe at low temperatures in the antiferromagnetic phase.
+The presence of a small population of minority Ir spins located at the Na sites may offer an explanation for the gapless excitations we observe at low temperatures in the antiferromagnetic phase, consistent with the breakdown of the $K-\chi$ relationship.
 Because these minority spins may not order, they would continue to fluctuate and can contribute to the spin-lattice relaxation of the Na nuclei.
 Substitutional disorder is not uncommon in these materials, and structural refinement studies have indicated that up to 35\% of the Na(2) sites can be occupied by Ir.\cite{CaoNa2IrO3zigzag}

 An alternative possibility is that layer stacking faults may be present which could be correlated with each other in complicated ways.
 The net result is that some layers could magnetically interact with each other enough to give different regions of the crystal with somewhat different magnetic properties.
 Though they all undergo the same three dimensional $T_N$ transition, the resulting regions would have different magnetic sites across the crystal experiencing different internal fields.
 A related possibility is that stacking faults could produce inhomogeneous electric fields that can then change magnetic interaction energies; in quantum paramagnets such energy randomness can give rise to topological defects carrying spin 1/2 moments, with unusual low energy dynamics, and it is conceivable that some such magnetic defects can arise from energy randomness also in this strongly frustrated, albeit ordered, magnet.\cite{KimchiRandomQuantumMagnets,Kimchi2018}